 New proposals or initiatives for biomedical, epidemiological behavioral, legal, ethical, health systems or other research in Alzheimer’s disease are encouraged.
 Two NIH funded proposals for $25,000 in direct costs for one-year non-renewable studies will be awarded.
-The Pilot Grant funding mechanism is intended to support new investigators from other fields eager to bring their research expertise to bear on Alzheimer’s disease, as well as feasibility testing of innovative drug and management approaches.
-Pilot study support is not intended for large undertakings by established investigators, or to enhance ongoing research projects, which are already funded.
+The Development Grant funding mechanism is intended to support new investigators from other fields eager to bring their expertise to bear on Alzheimer’s disease, as well as feasibility testing of novel research to develop preliminary data for larger grant applications.
+Development study support is not intended for large undertakings by established investigators, or to enhance ongoing research projects that are already funded.

-A PDF version of the proposal on an NIH PHS 398 form is due on March 16th, 2015.
+A PDF version of the proposal on an NIH PHS 398 form is due on February 14, 2020 (URL for the form: http://grants.nih.gov/grants/funding/phs398/phs398.html).
+(Please combine all required PDFs into one PDF).
 There is a 5 page maximum for the specific aims, background, preliminary results and experimental methods sections.
 No appendices are allowed.
-All proposals should be accompanied by at least preliminary animal, human studies and/or biohazard forms if applicable.Signatures from department or administrative officials are NOT required.
+All proposals should be accompanied by at least preliminary animal, human studies and/or biohazard forms if applicable.
+(If your study is based on human subjects, a Target Enrollment form must be included with your application).Signatures from department or administrative officials are NOT required.

 No adjustments to this funding period and no carry-over of funds are allowed.
-Proposals that utilize the BU ADC’s resources or data (including the participant registry and/or the brain bank) and/or the National Alzheimer’s Coordinating Center (NACC) are strongly encouraged.
+Proposals that utilize the BU ADC’s resources or data (including the participant registry and/or the brain bank) and grants involving Chronic Traumatic Encephalopathy (CTE) are strongly encouraged.
 Partnerships with community-based organization, including resources directed toward the recruitment and retention of diverse research participants, are strongly encouraged as well.